zigzag1001/poggersbotv2/README.md

 Notes:
 - MYSQL_HOST is usually `localhost`
 - BASE_URL is the url where the bot is hosted, for example http://example.com, can also be an ip like http://192.168.1.1
+- If you are not using 80 or 443 for your port, you need to add the port to BASE_URL, for example http://example.com:8080
+- For other people to access the web interface, you need to port forward the port you set in .env

 #### Usage